IBSim/VirtualLab/docs/source/contributing.rst

 The easiest way to add to **VirtualLab** is by creating scripts for experiments and methods that already exist.
 For example, to create a new mesh script 'NewComponent' for the tensile experiment one would need to create the file :file:`Scripts/Experiments/Tensile/Mesh/NewComponent.py` which describes the steps that **SALOME** must follow to create a CAD geometry and mesh.
 This file can then be used by specifying it as the 'file' attribute to the 'Mesh' namespace, e.g. Mesh.File = 'NewComponent' in the parameter file.

-Similarly 'Sim' and 'DA' scipts can be created and placed in the relevant directories in the experiment directory.
+Similarly 'Sim' and 'DA' scripts can be created and placed in the relevant directories in the experiment directory.

 Experiments
 ***********